Able, Gifted & Talented

 In lessons differentiation is embedded into schemes of work and opportunities for extension are many.
 However, it is beyond the classroom where some of the most valuable work with students takes place.
-Examples of some of these opportunities include participation in the Maths Challenge, involvement in Young Enterprise and participation in creative writing schemes run by professional writers.
-We run a ‘Stretch & Challenge’ scheme for Upper V students as a means of preparing them for the independent study required at Sixth Form Level.
+Departments across the school provide differentiation in lessons for students and schemes such as the Science Department’s STEM Scheme, Drama Gifted Pathway, PE AGT Programme and Poetry Workshops run by the English Department underpin the school’s commitment to this cohort.
+Other examples of ways in which students are stretched include participation in the Maths Challenge, involvement in Young Enterprise and in the ‘Stretch & Challenge’ scheme we run.
+This scheme, aimed at Lower V and Upper V students is a means of preparing girls for the independent study required at Sixth Form Level.
 Support for Oxbridge candidates is given by way of individual mentoring sessions with specialist teachers.